pguse/ics3U/notes/11 - guizero/README.md

 ```python3
 button = PushButton(app, text="SUBMIT", command=click)
 ```
-Notice that in this line, we refer to the function defined above, but do not include the parentheses.
+Notice that in this line, we refer to the function defined above, but **do not include the parentheses**.

 Run the program.
 Type something in the upper TextBox and press the SUBMIT PushButton.
 You should see the text appear in the lower TextBox.